tlswg/tls12-frozen/draft-ietf-tls-tls12-frozen.md

 after the IESG approves publication of {THIS RFC} is intended for TLS 1.3 or later, and makes no requirement on DTLS.
-Such entries should have an informal indication indication like "For TLS 1.3 or later" in that entry, such as the "Comment" column.
+Such entries should have an informal indication like "For TLS 1.3 or later" in that entry, such as the "Comment" column.

 At the time of publication, the list of other registries is as follows: